INFPs are a personality type with high ideals and a pure heart.

 When you fall in love with someone, the other person you see from your point of view becomes more and more “idealized.”

-For example, an ordinary woman may seem like a goddess or an ordinary man may seem like a prince, and so on.
+For example, an ordinary woman may seem like a goddess; a common person may seem like a prince, and so on.

 However, you can never convey what’s in your heart.